carloscastellanos/teaching/STAR701/gesture-recognition/gestures.md

 ## Discussion & Critique

-Agency & Control: Who was in control?
+_Agency & Control:_ Who was in control?
 You, or the model?
 Did it feel like a collaboration or a struggle?

-Bias: How did you have to change your natural gesture to make the model understand it?
+_Bias:_ How did you have to change your natural gesture to make the model understand it?
 What does this say about the "expectations" baked into AI?

-Materiality: How did changing the meaning (the color/sound) of a gesture change how it felt to perform it?
+_Materiality:_ How did changing the meaning (the color/sound) of a gesture change how it felt to perform it?

-Error: What happened when the model misclassified your gesture?
+_Error:_ What happened when the model misclassified your gesture?
 Were any of these "failures" interesting or poetically resonant?

-Future Applications: Imagine this not with a webcam, but with a camera in a public space.
-What are the ethical and expressive implications of gestural control in art?
+_Future Applications:_ Imagine this not with a webcam, but with a camera in a public space.
+What are the ethical and expressive implications and possibilities of gestural control in art?